-After writing about my BA night flight last week, this should give a good idea of what to expect on a similar length transatlantic flight from Nassau.
+After writing about my BA night flight last week, My experience with Virgin Atlantic B787 Upper-Class night flight should give a good idea of what to expect on a similar length transatlantic flight from Nassau.
 This was part of the Virgin press trip to the Bahamas to celebrate the launch of their Bahamas service.
 You can read my review of the outbound Virgin flight here.

 Check-in was a little slow as sadly I ended up at the back of the group trying to check in but actually, there was very little queue when he had arrived.
 The check-in agent was friendly and told me where the lounge was.

 There’s not a huge choice of lounges at Nassau airport, in fact, this was the only one that was in our terminal.
-Virgin use The Lignum Club At LPIA which is just after security.
+Virgin Atlantic B787 Upper Class use The Lignum Club At LPIA which is just after security.

 The lounge itself is fairly modern inside if a little bland.
 There are two halves to the lounge both very similar with high and low seating plus access to the bar on both sides.
 Unlike many lounges, you are given two drink tokens for alcoholic drinks which are served at the bar.
 I’m not sure if this was perhaps Covid related.
 There are soft drinks elsewhere in the lounge for free.